Easter is a time of celebration, religion, family and… eggs.

 You’ll have complete control over your ingredients, buy into far less harmful packaging and have a happy, sustainable Easter.
 Another win-win!

-During a time of year where we consume a lot of un-needed treats, giving back to those who are without the access to basic food, health care or safety could make a world of difference to a struggling life.
+During a time of year when we consume a lot of unneeded treats, giving back to those who are without access to basic food, health care or safety could make a world of difference to a struggling life.

 Here are some of my favourite charities to donate to during the Easter holiday:

 Good Friday Appeal

 Raising funds for the Royal Children’s Hospital in Melbourne – those who are in need of help and deserve a second chance at life.

 Supplying food to disadvantaged families across Australia.